AutoLogicTools

 Common causes

-• Corroded connectors or chafed wiring behind the front fascia
+• Corroded or water-damaged connector behind the front fascia on this corner

 • Failing left front distance range sensor